Stripe UK Tax Strategy

 1. Full compliance with applicable tax laws

 Stripe’s approach to tax is compliance with all tax laws in the jurisdictions where we operate, including the UK.
 Stripe takes its tax obligations seriously and completes all reporting, filing and payment obligations in an accurate and timely manner.
-To make the right decisions, we hire professionals who not only excel in tax technical skills but are also humble people who hold high standards of integrity.
-Tax policy is constantly evolving and our teams are appropriately qualified, work hard, and use qualified outside consultants as needed, to stay up-to-date with developments in tax laws and to accurately, completely, and timely file our tax returns and reports.
+We maintain a global team of experienced and appropriately qualified tax professionals in each region and provide and attend relevant training and seek counsel from qualified outside consultants as needed to stay up-to-date with developments in tax laws and to accurately, completely, and timely file our tax returns and reports.

 2. Governance, tax uncertainties and risk management